Updated: March 16, 2020

 Check Out the Parent Community Website!

 Have you had a chance to connect with other Upper School parents?
-While we had a fantastic first semester, the school year is half over and there are still many exciting upcoming activities that will offer you a chance to meet other parents, connect with faculty and support our students.
+There are many exciting upcoming activities that will offer you a chance to meet other parents, connect with faculty and support our students.
 Whether you’re looking to volunteer or wondering when the next Parent Community event is, you can now find it all on the Parent Community website.
 Please be sure to check it regularly for upcoming opportunities to contribute or volunteer.
 You also can follow us on Facebook @WAParentCommunity.

 Parents, please sign in at your child's school each time you visit and clearly display your visitor badge while you are on campus.
 Thank you.